akka/akka-http/docs/src/main/paradox/server-side/server-https-support.md

 ## Obtaining SSL/TLS Certificates

 In order to run an HTTPS server a certificate has to be provided, which usually is either obtained from a signing authority or created by yourself for local or staging environment purposes.
+You can either use PEM-files or Java keystores with certificate and private key.

 Signing authorities often provide instructions on how to create a Java keystore (typically with reference to Tomcat configuration).
 If you want to generate your own certificates, the official Oracle documentation on how to generate a